Burmese Python

 (Python bivittatus)

 Seneca Park Zoo is home to two Burmese pythons, both males.
-Garrett and Caulkins, resides inside the Zoo’s Creatures from the River’s Edge building.
+Garrett and Caulkins, reside inside the Zoo’s Creatures from the River’s Edge building.
 They were hatched in 2016 right here at Seneca Park Zoo.
 Their parents were longtime zoo residents Abby and Mr. Slithers.

 Animal Facts